axil/numpy-data-types/content/numpy_data_types.rst

 \— not even a warning here!

-With scalars it is a different story: first NumPy tries it best to promote the value to a wider type, then, if there is none, fires the overflow warning (to avoid flooding the output with warnings—only once):
+With scalars, it is a different story: first NumPy tries its best to promote the value to a wider type, then, if there is none, fires the overflow warning (to avoid flooding the output with warnings—only once):

 .. code:: python